anaclumos/extracranial/posts/2020-04-21-rss-backup/en.md

 You have to run `main.py` manually.
 I'm thinking of automating it with `crontab` someday.

 Also, due to the nature of using RSS, only posts included in RSS feeds are backed up.
-RSS feeds often contain only the most Flagship Posts to reduce bandwidth usage, but each blog has the option to adjust this.
-For example, the Ghost blog, by default, includes the 15 most Flagship Posts in its RSS feed.
+RSS feeds often contain only the most recent posts to reduce bandwidth usage, but each blog has the option to adjust this.
+For example, the Ghost blog, by default, includes the 15 most recent posts in its RSS feed.
 I cannot manipulate the number of RSS feed posts on the Ghost blog within Ghost CMS, and [Ghost Core's code](https://github.com/TryGhost/Ghost/blob/master/core/server/models/plugins/pagination.js# L20) cannot be touched.

 - It should be possible to create clones outside the blog. ★★☆